 You can watch performances by a range of RCM ensembles on our YouTube channel.

-Our choirs are trained by some of the UK’s best choral conductors, including David Hill and Neil Ferris.
 Every musician at the RCM has the opportunity to sing with the RCM Chorus in a public performance.
 The ensemble routinely performs large repertoire with the RCM Symphony Orchestra, often under the stewardship of world-famous orchestral conductors.

 Our faculties run a number of smaller ensembles, which allow students to explore specific repertoire and benefit from specialist coaching.

 The RCM Brass Ensemble and RCM Wind Ensemble both perform regularly at the College and beyond.
 The RCM Brass Ensemble also provides music at graduation ceremonies and other formal events.

 Alongside our RCM Percussion Ensemble, our percussion quartet PERC’M, features in our regular percussion concerts and annual Percussion Festival, and often tours, both in the UK and abroad.

 RCM New Perspectives, our flagship new music group directed by Timothy Lines, performs new and recent works by RCM composers and eminent names in contemporary music, including our composers in residence.
 In recent years, these have included Chaya Czernowin, Mark-Anthony Turnage, and Steve Reich.